 People who manage work-life balance often develop an interest in healthy activities and perform them daily.
 Activities like yoga, aerobic, meditation, music, sports, or some other interests allow them to get away from the pressures of everyday life to relax, rejuvenate, and regenerate themselves.

 When we get married, most of us experience a “best days of my life” kind of phase.
 Everything seems so awesome and so romantic, we start believing that nothing can ever go wrong.
 Then slowly the time passes by and without our notice, our life situations starts to change and we add– work stress, financial pressure, kids, in-laws interferences, no time to spend with our partner and etc.

-This happens to most of the couples in today’s fast pace lifestyle and the reason for it could be in general, couples don’t go into a relationship with the know-how or understanding of how to manage their relationship challenges.
-Hence it’s essential if the couple finds themselves incapable to bring back their romantic relationship and to eradicate the distance between themselves, then they should ideally consult an professional, i.e. a marriage counsellor.
+This happens to most couples in today’s fast-paced lifestyle and the reason for it could be in general, couples don’t go into a relationship with the know-how or understanding of how to manage their relationship challenges.
+Hence it’s essential if the couple finds themselves incapable of bringing back their romantic relationship and eradicating the distance between themselves, then they should ideally consult a professional, i.e. a marriage counsellor.

 Early stage indicators

 When there is too less communication between you too, and whenever you talk, you talk about matters related to home, kids and EMI’s.
 Even if you try to talk something about your relationship, those conversations generally start by accusing each other, gradually end up into ugly quarrels.

 You have started finding it okay to spend days or month without your partner expressing his/her emotional support and love.

 You are living more like roommates rather than husband and wife.

 You have started finding it difficult to get sexually attracted to your partner and gradually you both has lost the physical urge to get connected to your partner.